meanbee/magecert/basics.md

 </config>
 ```

-This requires specifying the area of the event listented to (`frontend`, `adminhtml` or `global`), the event being listened to, the observer identifier (unique name), the observer object type (e.g. singleton model), the class used and the method to call.
+This requires specifying the area of the event listened to (`frontend`, `adminhtml` or `global`), the event being listened to, the observer identifier (unique name), the observer object type (e.g. singleton model), the class used and the method to call.

 ### Function and use of automatically available events